 This report is also available below.

-This responsible investment policy is specific to four of our funds: Digital Stars Europe, Digital Stars Europe Ex-UK, Digital Stars Europe Smaller Companies and Digital Stars US Equities.
+This responsible investment policy is specific to five of our funds: Digital Stars Europe, Digital Stars Continental Europe, Digital Stars Europe Smaller Companies, Digital Stars US Equities and Digital Stars Eurozone.
 A specific policy is applicable to our Digital Stars Eurozone fund.
 All these policies are available below.

 As a quantitative investor, access to data is crucial for Chahine Capital, particularly for our all-cap funds or our small cap fund.
 We therefore seek to improve the availability of ESG data, particularly for small and mid caps.
 For stocks not covered by Sustainalytics and RepRisk, Chahine Capital is approaching these data providers and the companies concerned to encourage them to provide the necessary information.